Free Kitchen Hacks eBook

 Pecan Crusted Halibut on a plate with lemon wedges sliced open to reveal flaky inside

-Pecan Crusted Halibut Ingredients
+Pecan Crusted Halibut Ingredient Highlights

-• Halibut.
 This recipe was developed for individual portions of fresh, skinless halibut, about 4 ounces per portion.
 If you’re using frozen halibut, make sure to thaw it before following this recipe.

-• Panko.
-For extra crunch.
 Panko gets the crispiest, but if you have other breadcrumbs on hand, you can easily use those instead.

 Overhead picture of all ingredients needed for Pecan Crusted Halibut on a white tile background - Pecans, Salt, Lemon Juice, Halibut, Honey Mustard, Panko, Pepper

-Pecan Crusted Halibut Tips and Tricks
+Baked Pecan Crusted Halibut Tips and Tricks

+Start by making your quick marinade.
 Squeeze your lemon juice into a small mixing bowl first.
 This will give you an opportunity to remove any lemon seeds if they fall into your bowl.

 Then, add your honey mustard and stir to combine.
+Set it aside.

 The pecans need to be crushed so that you can more easily form a crust for your halibut with them.
 Ideally, you will have some remaining larger chunks and some pieces that break down into fine dust.